What is Exploratory Testing, and what is its role in Agile practices?

 Why use Exploratory Testing?

-• Exploratory Testing is particularly beneficial in Agile environments and areas of iterative development.
+- Exploratory Testing in agile is particularly beneficial in Agile environments and areas of iterative development.

-• Define the target and scope of the test.
+- Define the target and scope of the test.
 Remember, this should be short and include rapid Testing.
-Each exploratory session has only one objective to maintain focus.
+Each exploratory testing strategy has only one objective to maintain focus.

 In the first scenario, steps outlined in the test case are followed to verify each step and record bugs.
 Critical bugs like crashes or data loss are likely not to occur.